homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

   - Any Zigbee IR blaster.
 You can easily add Zigbee support to Homebridge.
 Just connect the Conbee stick, enable the support in hb-config (Extra packages / deCONZ), install the appropriate plugin (E.G.: [homebridge-deconz](https://github.com/ebaauw/homebridge-deconz)) and add the selected IR blaster.

+    TIP: You can turn off the beep sound in the internal unit that appears on every IR signal receive.
+In most air conditioning, to do this, hold down the auto on/off button in the internal unit until you hear 4 beeps, then release the button, single press AC reset button on remote, single press the auto on/off button again on the air conditioning - short signal means a sound turned off, a long one means a sound turned on.

 </details>

 ## Contributing and support